 This may sound strange considering we are discussing the ways to reduce noise in an office environment, but it is important to consider areas of the office that encourage interaction and discussion these can include kitchenettes, games room and enclosed boardrooms.

 When thinking about your office layout there are some simple’s things you can do to utilise the space to its full potential as well as reduce as much noise as possible for example, situate desks close together in clusters will help compartmentalise noise.
 It may be beneficial to house noisy office equipment for example photocopiers, printers and fax machines in a room away from employees.

+Here at Pure Office Solutions, we offer an offiice design service.
 Our team of designers have the experience and know-how to put together a layout which incorporates all your needs as well as tackling some of the problems you have not even considered.

 A tried and tested solution, wall partitions and cubicles have helped companies of all sizes separate employees and reduce overall office noise.
 Even low-level wall partitions that don’t completely close someone off have proven effective.